emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ## 6. Search Behaviour

-### Toggle case sensitivity
+### Case sensitivity (default: insensitive)

-By default, repo-grep performs case-insensitive searches, which is often useful for general-purpose code scanning.
+By default, `repo-grep` performs case-insensitive searches, which is often useful for general-purpose code scanning.
 If you want to enforce case-sensitive matching, you have two options:

 #### Option 1: Set it in your configuration